-Bali unfortunately is also packed with tourists and you will constantly have to haggle to get an honest price for things.
-So if you are looking for a comfortable, partly westernized island experience with accommodation ranging from extremely cheap to the most luxurious in the world, then Bali is that great, diverse, island destination you are looking for.
+If you are looking for a comfortable, partly westernized island experience with accommodation ranging from extremely cheap to the most luxurious in the world, then Bali is that great, diverse, island destination you are looking for.

 But if you want authenticity and enjoy being the only tourist in town… Bali is not the place!

-A friend I once met while living in The Maldives recently moved to Dubai, so that was a perfect excuse to visit this unique city!
+A friend I met while living in The Maldives recently moved to Dubai, so that was a perfect excuse to visit this unique city!

-Dubai is a city and emirate in the United Arab Emirates known for luxury shopping, ultramodern architecture and a lively nightlife scene.
+Dubai is a city and emirate in the United Arab Emirates known for luxury shopping, ultramodern architecture, and a lively nightlife scene.

 Dubai is the most modern and progressive emirate in the UAE, developing at an unbelievable pace in the tourist and trade sectors especially.